mwat56/kaliber/README.md

 As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – the [logging facility](https://github.com/mwat56/apachelogger) _anonymises_ the requesting users by setting the host-part of the respective remote address to zero (`0`).
 This option takes care of e.g. European servers who may _not without explicit consent_ of the users store personal data; this includes IP addresses in logfiles and elsewhere (eg. statistical data gathered from logfiles).

-Since the generated logfile resembles that of the popular `Apache` server you can use all tools written for `Apache` logfiles to anylyse the access data.
+Since the generated logfile resembles that of the popular `Apache` server you can use all tools written for `Apache` logfiles to analyse the access data.

 ## Libraries